inh3/nPool/README.md

 The work complete callback function takes two parameters:
   * `callbackObject` *object* - the object that is returned by the `workFunction`
   * `workId` *uint32* -  the unique identifier, `workId`, that was passed with the unit of work when it was queued
+  * `exceptionObject` *object* -  the object that contains exception information (this is null if no exceptions occured during work)

  * `callbackContext` *context* - This property specifies the context (`this`) of the `callbackFunction` when it is called.